laempy/pyoints/README.md

 ## Python Depencencies

-This software binds following python packages (distributed via pip) dynamically.
-Many thanks for providing such great open source software.
+This software dynamically binds following python packages (distributed via pip).
+Many thanks to the authors for providing such great open source software.

 ### affine